-Once you’ve got your first draft, read it out aloud and consider ‘does this feel like it might have been written by one of my customers?’
+Once you’ve got your first draft, read it out loud and consider ‘does this feel like it might have been written by one of my customers?’

 If it doesn’t, it needs a bit of editing.

 But copywriting isn’t just about using the right language

 One of the best ways of building rapport, and knowing how to talk to your target audience is by understanding their needs.

 Do you know what keeps your customers awake at night?